 The following is permitted with physical distancing guidelines in place:

 - Activities with limited or no physical contact, such as cardio, strength training, running, jogging, walking, swimming, table tennis, pickle ball, bouldering, tennis and badminton.

 - Use of court or turf space for individual users

 - Tennis courts

-- Day lockers will be limited and operated with physical distancing in place.
+- Day lockers are limited and operated with physical distancing in place.

-- Individuals with locker rentals at RPAC will have access to lockers, and should be used with appropriate physical distancing in place.
+- Individuals with locker rentals at RPAC have access to lockers, and they should be used with appropriate physical distancing in place.

 - Lost and found will not operate during the autumn 2020 semester except for high value items such as credit cards and phones.